sachink23/Spotify-Clone/README.md

 # Spotify Clone -

 Created this project in one of my courses at https://learncodeonline.in.
-Just a simple clone hosted at https://spotify.kportal.in Not yet mobile responsive, working for it.
+Just a simple clone withou ML or anything...
+Not yet mobile responsive, working for it.

 * default admin email => admin@email.com Password => Pass@1234